superfet/faithfulco.github.io/content/conferences/2017-FinMaths/index.md

 # - example
 ---

-This was my first major international conference and I attended as an undergraduate student.
-It was held at Ignatius Ajuru University of Education (IAUE), Port Harcourt, Nigeria.
+Special Lecture Series held at the Department of Mathematics, University of Ibadan, Nigeria.
+Delivered by Prof Abass Sagna, Associate Prof., Laboratory of Mathematics and Modeling of Evry, France.